 From our base in Japan (here!), we send jigsaw puzzles anywhere in the world.
 Most of the hundreds of puzzles we have in stock feature oriental themes, but the high quality of Japanese-made puzzles (exquisite printing, really solid card stock, and clean cutting) also makes "reverse imports" highly desirable — puzzles of Peanuts, Disney, and lots of other Western characters popular in Japan.
 In general, if a puzzle is available in Japan, we can get it for you within a week or so - see the special orders page.

-Extra discount of 10% off all of the One Piece anime puzzles, in addition to the standard 10% at the checkout.
+Extra discount of 15% off all cherry blossom puzzles of above 1000 pieces, in addition to the standard 10% at the checkout.